 20 ACRES of PERFECTION

-Klein Farm grows Blackcurrants, Saskatoon Berries, and Chokecherries in our 20 acre orchard.
+Klein Farm grows Blackcurrants, Saskatoon Berries, and Chokecherries and as of 2019 Rhubarb in our 20 acre orchard.
 We are strong stewards of the land and have implemented agrinomic, environmental, and sustainable farming practices within our orchard.
 We are currently working towards becoming a year round, stable and consistent supplier of high quality prairie fruits in the Central Alberta Region.

 Our pesticide-free orchard has bees from a local honey producer for pollination.
 To the right, you can see our berry combine in action as it harvests berries.